-The IJMB is a pre-degree that was started by the Ahmadu Bello University, and have a lot of centres that are scattered all across the nation in different states.
+The IJMB is a pre-degree that was started by the Ahmadu Bello University and has a lot of centres that are scattered all across the nation in different states.

-The original objective of the IJMB was to help northern students with low grades in JAMB to have an alternative way of being admitted into a university.
+The original aim of the IJMB was to help northern students with low grades in JAMB to have an alternative way of being admitted into a university.

 Recently, the programme has expanded their reach to almost all the universities, including polytechnics and colleges of education.

-This entails that student that fail to get admission via JAMB have an alternative route.
+This entails that student that cannot get admission via JAMB have an alternative route.

 The Nigerian University Commission (NUC) fully certified the Interim Joint Admission Matriculation Board (IJMB) as an alternative to ‘A’ Level Examination for candidates who may wish to seek for undergraduate admission into universities both in Nigeria and abroad.

 The Interim Joint Admission Matriculation Board (IJMB) programme runs for twelve (12) calendar months, which is divided into two (2) semesters.

 Within this time, candidates would be lectured at their respective study centers and thereafter sit for the final examination.

 When the program is eventually over, successful candidates (that is, candidates that performed very well) will secure admission into 200 Level in any Nigeria tertiary institution via Direct Entry.

 So, instead of wasting one entire year waiting for JAMB to give you the score that you need to gain admission into your dream school, you can quickly apply for this program and be sure of gaining admission into your dream school the next year.